-Requirements 1. \$75,000 grant/loan maximum, \$25,000 minimum.

-- 2. 100% benefit to LMI for single family housing rehab.
-All others must be at least 51% LMI. - 3.
-No local match required. - 4.
+- 1. \$100,000 minimum for City/County Multi-family projects. - 2 \$200,000 minimum for City/County Single Family projects. - 3.
+100% benefit to LMI for single family housing rehab.
+All others must be at least 51% LMI. - 4.
+No local match required. - 5.
 Engineering/Architectural costs, when present, and CDBG administration are to be paid by grant recipient.
-Administrative costs will be 15% of total project costs with a minimum of \$5,000 and a maximum of \$11,250. - 5.
-The project must conform to all "lead base paint" requirements in place at the time of the award. - 6.
+Administrative costs will be 15% of total project costs with a minimum of \$15,000. - 6.
+The project must conform to all "lead base paint" requirements in place at the time of the award.
+Lead testing is a requirement for all construction projects.
+It is recommended that this be done by the applicant prior to submitting an application as this can significantly change the cost of a project. - 7.
 Asbestos testing is a requirement for all construction projects.
 It is recommended that this be done by the applicant prior to submitting an application as this can significantly change the cost of the project.
-Asbestos testing prior to the application is not a covered cost of CDBG.
+Asbestos testing prior to the application is not a covered cost of CDBG. - 8.
+Removal of Architectural Barriers (handicapped accessibility) projects require a Section 504 self-evaluation transition plan be submitted with the pre-application. - 9.
+Housing quality standards inspection forms and resident income verification forms are required with a pre-application.